ghxstjxy/ghxstjxy/README.md

 ꩜ I can be very energetic at times, especially talking about interests and special interests!
 I'll try to mask my energy but it can take over very easily ...

-꩜ I am part of the **LGBT community**, I ship characters a lot (mainly gay ships) and I don't believe in god, if you don't like that, **get out.
+꩜ I am part of the **LGBT community**, I ship characters a lot (mainly gay ships) and I don't believe in god, if you don't like that, **get out**.
 I won't tolerate any disrespect because of who I or my friends are.

 ![rina shy](https://media1.tenor.com/m/ctvZhc6AIg4AAAAd/rina-tennoji-love-live.gif)